 SOFTS-Arabica coffee gains as ICE exchange stocks fall further

-LONDON, June 22 (Reuters) - Arabica coffee futures on ICE rose on Wednesday, bucking a falling trend in soft commodities and the wider financial markets, as ICE exchange stockpiles continued to drift towards 22-year lows.
+NEW YORK/LONDON, June 22 (Reuters) - Arabica coffee futures on ICE rose to a two-weak high on Wednesday, bucking a decline in soft commodities and the wider financial markets, as ICE exchange stockpiles continued to drift toward 22-year lows.

 COFFEE

-* ICE certified stocks fell on Tuesday to 981,901 bags, nearing their lowest in 22 years, as the industry continues to opt for coffee that is cheaper than similar product in the spot market.
+* ICE certified stocks fell again to 975,821 bags, their lowest in 22 years, as the industry continues to opt for coffee that is cheaper than similar products in the spot market.

-* Dealers said further falls in ICE coffee stocks are on the cards until October at the earliest, when the new crop from Honduras is harvested.
+* Dealers said further falls in ICE coffee stocks are on the cards until at least October, when the new crop from Honduras is harvested.

-* Nearer term, they said coffee is gaining support as financial investors start shifting funds out of equities and cryptocurrencies towards commodities due to their perceived store of value.
+* Nearer term, they said coffee is gaining support as financial investors start shifting funds out of equities and cryptocurrencies towards commodities as they are perceived as a store of value.

+* An extended June dryness over Brazil coffee areas was also seen as supportive for prices.

 SUGAR